astroturfcss/astroturf/README.md

 astroturf accepts a few query options.

+- **stylesheetTagName**: (default: `'stylesheet'`) The tag identifier used to locate inline stylesheets declarations.
 - **cssTagName**: (default: `'css'`) The tag identifier used to locate inline css literals and extract them.
 - **styledTagName**: (default: `'styled'`) The tag identifier used to locate components.
 - **extension**: (default: `'.css'`) the extension used for extracted "virtual" files.
 Change to whatever file type you want webpack to process extracted literals as.
 - **enableCssProp**: (default: false) compiles `css` props to styled components.
+- **customCssProperties**: (default: 'cssProp') enables or disables custom value interpolation, You can disable this feature if you need to target environments that do not support CSS custom properties.

 **Note:** astroturf expects uncompiled JavaScript code, If you are using babel or Typescript to transform tagged template literals, ensure the loader runs _before_ babel or typescript loaders.